ndemou/Out-PingStats/README.md

  algorithm to combine the different response times to one value.
 If you see packet loss or the RTT jumping up then you know it's because of a real problem in your uplink.

+## You find graphs easier to interpret compared to a huge list of numbers

+Sorry robots, this is for humans :-)

 ## For the impatient